-Travelling When One Parent Is Not Present
+Travelling With Children When The Other Parent Is Not Present

 Our Routine Flight To Montreal

-He immediately took them and furrowed his eyebrows as if he were straining to read our names.
+When it was our turn, the customs agent took our passports, looked at us, then back down at our passports and furrowed his eyebrows as if he were straining to read our names.

 Travelling is more complicated for us

-THIRD NAME: My two sons are from a previous marriage over a decade ago and they have my ex-husbands last name.
-It doesn’t help that one of my son’s first name is my last name or that my other son has my last name as his middle name. ( “ANDRE”).
-I digress!
+- Two sons: My two sons are from a previous marriage and they have my ex-husband’s last name.
+To make matters worse, one of my sons has my maiden name “Andre” as his first name.

 - A photocopy of Blake’s Passport for good measure.

 Travel documents for my son:

 I didn’t have a written letter of consent from my ex-husband to travel internationally with my son because my ex refused to give me permission to travel to Canada to see my family.
 I couldn’t even take my boys on short weekend getaways without him threatening to call the police on me.

 - The first court order allowed me to travel internationally anywhere in the world with either of my sons (who were from a previous marriage).